EmanueleLenzi92/MOVING-CSV-Automatic-Workflow/Evaluation/README.md

-These are the queries that were used to evaluate the MOVING narrative knowledge graph produced through the workflow in order to perform inter-story correlation analysis across the 454 value chains.
+These are the queries that were used to evaluate the MOVING narrative knowledge graph produced through the workflow in order to perform inter-story correlation analysis across the 454 value chains (VCs).

 The queries address the following four use cases: